AKA “Percutaneous Collagen Induction” (PCI) or “Collagen Induction Therapy” (CIT)

 Is the procedure painful?

-An anaesthetic is always used.
-Usually a numbing cream is applied to the skin for 15-30mins before treatment, but for advanced treatments local anaesthetic injections may be used.
+A numbing cream is applied to the skin for 30-45mins before treatment.
 Some people may experience some discomfort during the treatment but most people tolerate the procedure very well.

 Advice prior to treatment